 excellent academic, analytical and communication skills.
 To this end, an on campus or phone interview should be arranged with the program coordinator as an opportunity for both prospective students and faculty to gauge the fit with the program.

-Applications are considered on a continuous basis throughout the year, although students are formally admitted into the program every two years beginning in the fall semester of even years.
 Applicants should be aware that meeting admissions requirements does not guarantee admission to the program.
-To ensure appropriate faculty support, the program will accept only a limited number of students every two years and in some cases applicants meeting or exceeding admission requirements may not be accepted for the requested starting date.
+In some cases applicants meeting or exceeding admission requirements may not be accepted for the requested starting date.
 To this end, applicants are strongly encouraged to apply early to the Program.

 Total Program requirements with this Concentration - 70 hours minimum